danieljstone/danieljstone.github.io/index.markdown

 layout: home
 ---
 Welcome to my website!
-In the coming weeks in this space I hope to look at:
+In this space I hope to look at:

 * Available data on demographics and coronavirus fatalities in the District of Columbia.